 There will never be a perfect time to tick off those bucket list items, so doing a little bit every day to work towards those dreams helps integrate them into your life.
 I absolutely love the quote by Annie Dillard: “How we spend our days is, of course, how we spend our lives”.
 It always gives me the motivation to not wait for ‘one day’, but recognise that today is a day I can be working towards that thing I’ve always dreamed of.

 So, by having a bigger picture goal, it makes it easier to get me motivated and to give me some ideas for alternatives.
 Either way, it gives me control back of my life: what are the things I want to be doing.
 And if I want to relax with a mug of coffee and scroll through my newsfeed, that fine.
 As long as it’s my choice, and not a compulsion.

-Are you being more conscious of your social media use in 2018?
+Are you being more conscious of your social media use this year?
 Did any of these tactics work for you?
 What changed in your life?
 Let me know in the comments – I’d love to hear your experiences.

 Want to work with Rachel?Rachel Beaney, an Australian freelance social media specialist with over a decade in digital media.

 She’s worked with global names like Microsoft, Samsung, News Corp and General Assembly, in addition to not-for-profits and government bodies.
 She loves helping businesses solve their business needs with creative and data-driven solutions.

 Want to work together?
 Rachel would love to help your business reach it’s goals!
 Get in touch today.